WF-Attack-and-Defense/Awesome-WF-Security/README.md

 # Awesome Website Fingerprinting Attack and Defense Studies
 > A curated list of research works on website fingerprinting attacks and defenses since 2014.
 We will continue to maintain this project.
-Welcome expand this list by:
+Welcome to expand this list by:
 > - Opening an issue or pull request
 > - Sending suggestions via email